 All students will be drug tested randomly at the student's expense for the presence of mind-altering substances.
+Health occupation students must consent to random drug screening and obtain negative results for marijuana or any illicit substance.
 Students will receive a letter in class that will identify the date, process, and location for drug testing.
 Students will have a limited time period in which to complete the drug testing.
 Students who do not meet this time commitment to complete the initial drug testing may be dismissed from the course and program or made subject to further drug testing.

 There are instances in which a student may need to take prescribed medications, which could be in a drug classification that would typically be restricted from a clinical setting.
 When a student is taking medications that could be an issue in the clinical setting, we require that the student participate in a medical review of prescribed medications and therapies in order to receive clearance to practice in the clinical setting.
 The medical review is an additional cost and is at the student's expense.
 The physician must be specifically trained in drug screening protocols (required to be completed at an agency designated by the College).
-The student must not be mentally impaired and be able to function optimally in the clinical setting in any case.
-A student may need to work with the primary physician for alternative treatments if the prescribed drugs impair function.
+The student must not be mentally impaired by drugs or other intoxicants and be able to function optimally in the clinical setting in any case.